supreeti/BlogApp-ROR/README.md

 ## 🤝 Contributing <a name="contributing"></a>

 Contributions, issues, and feature requests are welcome!

-Feel free to check the [issues page](https://github.com/supreeti/BlogApp-ROR/issues/new).
+Feel free to check the <a href="https://github.com/supreeti/BlogApp-ROR/issues">Issues</a>.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- SUPPORT -->

-## ⭐️ Show your support by giving me ratings <a name="support"></a>
+## ⭐️ Show your support <a name="support"></a>

-If you like this project please give me ratings ...
+If you like this project, show your support by giving the project a ⭐️.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>